Multichiki22/PokeDex/README.md

 It is a web application which shows the contents of the pokemon database through a web page.
 In the current state this page shows the first 100 pokemons of the pokemon API and the pokemons created by users together with their corresponding data

+## What does the page look like?
+<a href="http://52.72.187.107/pokedex/">Look at the app rigth here</a>

+__Currently this page doesnt have a domain or ssl certificate but is completly functional__

 ## What it can do

 Broadly speaking, these are the functionalities: